rainddjohn/WarPairsPoker/README.md

 #### 2.1 Installation:

 What you need to run this program is the latest version of python 3, the latest version of the pygame library.
-The files 'Warpairs_main, basic, checkplay, display, buttons, undo, mulligan, and AI and WarpairsPoker Images.zip' need to be in the same folder and Warpairs_main is the file you run to start.
+The files 'Warpairs_main, basic, checkplay, display, buttons, undo, mulligan, segment and AI and WarpairsPoker Images.zip' need to be in the same folder and Warpairs_main is the file you run to start.

 ## 3 Rules